IGME-202-2231/project-1-BokeChinmay/README.md

 ## Game Design

 -   Camera Orientation: Topdown
--   Camera Movement: No movement, only player object moves
+-   Camera Movement: No movement, only the player object moves
 -   Player Health: 3 Hitpoints
--   End Condition: Endless loop, till player loses all their HP
+-   End Condition: Endless loop, till the player loses all their HP
 -   Scoring: Killing enemies, multiplier over time (if not damaged)

 ### Game Description

 _A brief explanation of your game.
-Inculde what is the objective for the player.
+Include what is the objective for the player.
 Think about what would go on the back of a game box._

+Destroy all the asteroids.

 ### Controls